TimeDelta/auto-psych-nosology/README.md

         - **negative_confidence_weight** shows the entropy-driven reweighting applied when `--neg-entropy-scale > 0`.
         - **num_negatives** counts sampled negative edges that survived the per-graph cap.
         - **timing_sample_neg** and **timing_neg_logits** capture the wall-clock time (in seconds) spent sampling negatives and scoring them.
-- The rGCN-SCAE trainer picks the latent cluster capacity automatically via `_default_cluster_capacity`, which grows sublinearly with node count (√N heuristic with a floor tied to relation count) to balance flexibility and memory usage.
+- The RGCN-SCAE trainer picks the latent cluster capacity automatically via `_default_cluster_capacity`, which grows sublinearly with node count (√N heuristic with a floor tied to relation count) to balance flexibility and memory usage.
 - Partition training supports resumable checkpoints via `train_rgcn_scae.py`.
     - Pass `--checkpoint-path PATH.pt` to atomically persist model weights, optimizer state, history, and run metadata at the end of training (and optionally every `--checkpoint-every N` epochs).
     - Resume an interrupted or completed run with `--resume-from-checkpoint --checkpoint-path PATH.pt`; add `--reset-optimizer` to reload only the model weights while reinitialising the optimizer.